Scaling and Spreading No Wrong Door

 The effects caused by pressures in terms of funding and wider resources on the system mean that young people can feel as though they are being bounced between services and residential or foster placements; it’s not uncommon for young people to be sent to ‘out of area’ placements far from their friends and family.
 Because of this, the experience for young people in care can become fragmented and lonely, which can damage their well-being.
 Outcomes in later life for many care-experienced young people are very poor.

 The number of looked after children living ‘out of area’ in England.
 This is 41% of all children in care.

 The amount this number has risen by since 2014.

-The number of these children are more than 20 miles from what they would call home.
-Over 2,000 are further than a hundred miles away.
+The number of these children that are more than 20 miles from what they would call home.
+Over 2,000 are further than 100 miles away.

-The amount of the children living out of their local area that have special educational needs.
+The amount of the children living outside their local area that have special educational needs.
 A quarter have social, emotional and mental health identified as their primary need.

 No Wrong Door (NWD) is an integrated service and approach which attempts to provide reliable, caring and effective support to adolescents facing significant risks in care or on the edge of the care.
 The model combines residential children’s homes, specialist fostering, high needs supported lodgings and bespoke placements with an outreach offer to young people living with their families.

 The team has a defined culture and practice based on multidisciplinary and collaborative working with residential staff, therapists, psychologists and social workers working together through a shared practice framework.